loredragonslayer/loredragonslayer/README.md

 ### Composing a Game Design Career, one Level at a Time 🎮🐲🎶

-Hail and well met!
-I welcome you to my humble profile 🧗‍♀️ 🙇‍♀️

 **Who Am I?**
 >Up-and-coming Game Designer 📝 🎲
->College Student studying at a top rated program and school 🎒
+>College Student studying at a top rated game program 🎒

 Current Status:
 - 🔭 Discovering my niche (in game design)